 It may seem like the nuclear option, but it’ll save you time and money in the long run, particularly if you need a good copywriter for ongoing projects.

 Remember to pay your original copywriter what they’re due though!
-They did the work (no matter how bad) in good faith so it’s up to you to honour this agreement.
+They did the work (no matter how poorly) in good faith so it’s up to you to honour this agreement.

 When you get the first draft of copy back from your copywriter, remember these tips for giving good feedback to get what you want quickly and painlessly: